lenskit/lkpy/docs/guide/data.rst

 Data Model and Key Concepts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The LensKit data model consists of **users**, **items**, and **interactions**,
+The LensKit data model, detailed in :ref:`data-model` consists of **entities**
+(often *users* and *items*) and **interactions**, with attributes providing
-with fields providing additional (optional) data about each of these entities.
+additional (optional) data about each of these entities.
+The simplest valid
-The simplest valid LensKit data set is simply a list of user and item
+LensKit data set is simply a list of user and item identifiers indicating which
-identifiers indicating which items each user has interacted with.
-These may be
+items each user has interacted with.
+These may be augmented with ratings,
-augmented with ratings, timestamps, or any other attributes.
+timestamps, or any other attributes.

 Data can be read from a range of sources, but ultimately resolves to a
 collection of tables (e.g. Pandas :class:`~pandas.DataFrame`) that record user,